Facts About Hummingbird Tracking and Banding

 Only about 150 people in the U.S. hold permits to band hummingbirds.
 They’re authorized to take part in the program after completing rigorous training.
 Unlike other bird bands, those made for hummingbirds are cut and sized by the banders themselves.
 Banders are also expected to follow a code of ethics.

-Hummingbird Banding Is Quick
+Hummingbird Banding is Quick

 Hummingbirds aren’t in the banders’ hands for long.
 Banders work swiftly to record species, sex, age, weight, measurements and the birds’ overall condition.
 After that, banders sometimes offer the birds a quick drink at a sugar-water feeder before promptly releasing them.

-Timing and Location Are Important
+Timing and Location Are Important for Hummingbird Tracking

 It makes sense to kick up hummingbird banding efforts during migration.
 Banders gather at crucial flyway areas.
 Alabama’s Fort Morgan Banding Station, for instance, is the first landfall and the last departure location along the Gulf of Mexico for thousands of migratory birds, including ruby-throats.
 Banding in southeast Arizona is especially important, because this part of the international flyway hosts the greatest diversity of hummingbird species anywhere north of Mexico.
-Arizona researchers are able to examine tropical species heading north as well as common migrants like the rufous and calliope hummingbirds.
+Arizona researchers are able to examine and track tropical species heading north as well as common migrants like the rufous and calliope hummingbirds.

 Psst—you need to see these stunning hummingbird photos.